Who Costs More – Your Temporary Employee or An Employee You Hire Direct?

 While not all temporary employees are eligible for this benefit, by the time your staffing agency spreads out the benefit costs of those who are, you have to add another 1-3% of the employee’s pay to direct costs.

 The costs of getting the employee ready to work in one of your facilities can vary depending on your specific compliance requirements.
 The costs associated with a typical compliance profile (including a background check and drug screen) can range between $35 and $100 per employee.
 If vaccinations and immunizations are required, as in most healthcare environments involving patient contact, costs can be significantly higher.
 If you require comprehensive educational or reference checking the costs go even higher.

 Most staffing agencies will build those costs into their bill-rate by dividing total compliance costs (incurred at the point of placement) by the number of hours the employee will be on assignment.
 The typical add-on charge can be anywhere from $.04 to $1/hr depending on the upfront required costs and the length of the assignment.

 All staffing agencies in the state of Washington pay 1.5% of their bill rate to the Department of Revenue as a B & O Tax.
 Most city governments will levy another .5% for city based taxes.

 The portion of these taxes, related directly to the employee’s direct costs, have to be factored into the bill rate because they directly relate to the agency’s employer role.

-- When you add all these costs together and subtract them from the bill rate, you now have what your staffing agency calls its GROSS PROFIT.
+- When you add all these costs together and subtract them from the bill rate, you now have what we call our GROSS PROFIT.